evhub/cnn-cbir-benchmark/README.md

 5. run `make minidataset`,
 6. run the commands in the `fv` or `vlad` make target manually (`make fv`/`make vlad` isn't working right now for some reason).

-Note: For FV, the training parameters in `gmm.py` have been massively reduced for ease of testing.
+Note: The training parameters in `gmm.py` (for FV) and `kmeans.py` (for VLAD) have been massively reduced for ease of testing.
 If you want a real training run, increase them.

 ## Methods